shuaib7860/GraphHierarchy/README.md

 ### Installation

-The dependencies of the GraphHierarchy module are numpy, scipy, networkx and the statistics module.
+The dependencies of the GraphHierarchy module are numpy, scipy and networkx modules.
 GraphHierarchy can be installed via the pip command.

 ```sh
 pip install GraphHierarchy